jasperbobasper/jasperbobasper/README.md

 ### About me:

-I am a software engineering student at 42 Wolfsburg and an aspiring web or app developer!
+I recently finished my studies at 42 Wolfsburg and I'm now looking for work!

 - 🔭 I’m currently working on my portfolio and some other personal projects
 - 🌱 I’m currently learning Python